sujoy-kr/photo-editor-backend/README.md

             -   **Already Granted**: User already has access.
             -   **Denied**: Access has been denied.
         -   Adds the JWT token user to the image access list if access is granted.

-## Communication Between Services

--   **RabbitMQ**: Services communicate asynchronously through RabbitMQ.
-For example, when an order is placed, the Order Service sends a message to the Notification Service to send a confirmation email.

 ## Security Considerations